-Operating a Nest thermostat is one of the best ways to perfect the daily schedule of your comfort system.
+Using a Nest thermostat is one of the most convenient ways to perfect the daily schedule of your HVAC system.
 This smart thermostat can recognize your preferences and automatically make improvements.
-But as you can expect, it won’t work well or at all if you see an error code show up.
-The specific error code offers useful information about the source of the problem, something a professional technician can use to provide solutions that much sooner.
+But as you may expect, it won’t work properly or at all if you see an error code on the display.
+The precise error code supplies useful information about the source of the problem, something a knowledgeable technician can use to present solutions that much sooner.

-Here are seven of the most frequent error codes you might discover on your Nest thermostat.
-We’ll explain the basics of each error code along with how you could solve it and the approximate cost to do so.
-Keep in mind that while the costs will ultimately be dependent on the precise Nest model, you can anticipate paying around $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific parts necessary to wrap up repairs.
+Listed below are seven of the most common error codes you could discover on your Nest thermostat.
+We’ll review the basics of each error code on top of how you could solve it and the projected cost to do so.
+Remember that while the price will ultimately hinge on the exact Nest model, you can expect to pay between $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific hardware necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is detached from the system.
-As this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on the screen until the issue is resolved.
+This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is disconnected from the system.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the issue is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have appeared further along in the electrical system.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection could have appeared further along in your electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A knowledgeable technician should check electrical connections and wiring until they find the root of the problem.
+A knowledgeable technician will inspect electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not just a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin looking at connectors.
+They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software error.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start checking connectors.

-They’ll detach the power and progressively inspect each wire, seeing to it that they are fully attached into the connector with the correct amount of bare copper.
-After they find the problem connector, it can be replaced for a new one.
+They’ll disconnect the power and progressively check each wire, making sure they are fully inserted into the connector with the correct amount of exposed copper.
+After they pinpoint the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually power down.
-Presuming the breakers are on, you can examine a few other places before consulting a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will eventually power down.
+Presuming the breakers are on, you can check a few other places before calling a professional technician.

-Because this error can drain your thermostat’s battery, the first step could be supplying enough power to find out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and supply power by using a USB cable.
-In the event it reveals error code 195, you can continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it will likely be best to call a pro.
+As this error can consume your thermostat’s battery, the first step might be restoring enough power to find out if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and supply power by using a USB cable.
+If it presents error code 195, you may continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This may stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-A technician needs to carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
+The technician should carefully inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

 Even though this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting adequate power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
+Due to installation of a Nest Power Connector, you might notice error code E297 show up.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that's the result of an overcurrent.
-If excess power is being delivered using the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s suggested to turn the power off as soon as you can.
-You can then contact a professional technician with the appropriate experience detecting and resolving electrical malfunctions.
+Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If too much power is being delivered using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to turn the power off as soon as possible.
+You can then get in touch with a professional technician with the appropriate experience identifying and fixing electrical damage.

 e73 – Critical